About the Indigenous Research Fund

 Organizations are asked to provide an overview of their mandate as it pertains to the interests of Indigenous peoples.
 Organizations are asked to provide a short description (500 words) that generally describes their involvement and contributions to an Indigenous community/communities.

+Applicant resources and adjudication information can be found in the application form below.
 Successful applicants are asked to submit a brief report to the FBCA outlining in general terms the work that the fund facilitated.

 You can download the 2023 application form here:

 - Sdahl K’awaas, Lucy Bell: This project will conduct research at the BC Archives for documents connected to First Nation artifact collectors who visited Haida Gwaii and their informants.
 Research will also look at records of settler women such as Hanna Maynard which detail the photographing, selling, or donating of Haida collections left by their late husbands and fathers.